josemarsilva/study-database/oracle/performance/README.md

 #### 5.1.b.
 Bitmap Index

-Good for low-cardinality columns (e.g., gender, status).
+Good for low-cardinality columns (e.g., gender, status) but should be avoided in high-write environments.

 #### 5.1.c.
 Function-Based Index